 Mr. Keenan holds a Bachelor of Arts (B.A.) with Honours from Saint Francis Xavier University and a Master of Arts (M.A.) in economics from Queen's University.

-Vice President for East Asia and the Pacific
+Regional Director for East Asia and the Pacific, Infrastructure

 Governor & Representative Director, Japan Bank for International Cooperation